NEKOSENKO/nekosenko/README.md

-# SENKŌ - 閃光 ⚡- Master of Puppets
+# SENKŌ VON DOOM - 閃光 ⚡- Master of Puppets

 Da Vinci of our Time. </br>
 I’m currently learning many things, but focusing on AI, IoT/IIoT and NanoTech,</br>